 A Christmas market isn’t complete without churros.
 Originally from Spain, these deep-fried dough pastries, usually dusted with sugar and served with a rich chocolate dip, have found a home in Christmas markets worldwide.
 A bite of warm, sweet Churros on a cold winter’s night is an experience you wouldn’t want to miss.

-Finally, the warming cup of feuerzangenbowle, a fiery take on the traditional mulled wine.
+Finally, the warming cup of feuerzangenbowle, is a fiery take on the traditional mulled wine.
 A rum-soaked sugarloaf is set alight and placed above the wine, creating a spectacular sight.
 As the sugar caramelises and drips into the wine, it enriches the drink with a complex sweetness and a touch of theatre.

 Each stall at the Klagenfurt Christkindlmarkt is a tribute to the region’s diverse culinary heritage and the wider world’s festive flavours.